-Hardwick Primary has chosen to hold an emergency inhaler for use by pupils who have been diagnosed with asthma and prescribed a reliever inhaler, OR who have been prescribed a reliever inhaler.
+The Academy has chosen to hold an emergency inhaler for use by pupils who have been diagnosed with asthma and prescribed a reliever inhaler, OR who have been prescribed a reliever inhaler.
 Written parental consent for its use has been obtained, and a record of this is kept with the emergency inhalers to establish which pupils have this in place.
-The Pupil Administrator is responsible for ensuring that this register is reviewed and kept up to date.
-This information will also be included on the pupil's IHCP if one is in place.
+Pupil Administrator is responsible for ensuring that this register is reviewed and kept up to date.
+This information will also be included on the pupil's IHCP.